-I am honored to have served as President of the Foundation for the 2018-2019 fiscal year with Vice President and Investment Committee Chair Matt Burnett, Treasurer/Secretary Matt Will and the rest of the Foundation Board.
+I am honored to have served as President of the Foundation for the 2022- 2023 fiscal year with Vice President Matt Burnett, Treasurer/Secretary Matt Will and the rest of the Foundation Board.
 It has been a pleasure to work with such an amazing group of community leaders as we continue to improve the Foundation.

-While other foundations have struggled to meet their granting needs with shrinking funds, we have successfully navigated these issues due to the excellent stewardship of the investment committee and board of directors.
-Total Foundation assets stood at \$7.28 million at year end, compared to \$7.20 million the year before.
-While the total assets increased by approximately \$88,800, we continue to maintain an extraordinarily low expense ratio of 1.03% of total assets.
+Total Foundation assets stood at \$8.332 million at year end, compared to \$8.304 million the year before.
+Total assets increased by approximately \$28,000.
+We continue to maintain an extraordinarily low expense ratio of 0.795% of total assets.